Immigration Law at a glance

 The Residence Permit – Student (“Aufenthaltsbewilligung Student”) is granted, for example, to enable third-country nationals to study at a university, university of applied sciences, accredited private university as well as a public or private teacher training college.
 The Residence Permit – Student is normally granted for a period of one year, but there are exceptions.

 Third-country nationals are granted the Residence Permit – Social Worker (“Aufenthaltsbewilligung Sozialdienstleistender”) if they work for a non-partisan and non-profit organisation which does not pursue any profit-making purposes itself.
 Moreover, the specific work for the organisation must be of an educational or training nature and may also not be for profit.
-The Residence Permit – Social Worker is granted for a maximum of twelve months.
+The Residence Permit – Social Worker is granted for a maximum period of twelve months.
 In principle, it is not possible to extend this residence permit or to change the purpose.

-The Residence Permit – Family Reunification (“Aufenthaltsbewilligung Familiengemeinschaft") can be issued to third-country nationals who are wives/husbands, civil partners or minor children of individuals who possess the following residence permits: Residence Permit – Researcher Mobility, Residence Permit –ICT, Residence Permit – Mobile ICT, Residence Permit – Special Cases of Gainful Employment and the Residence Permit – Student.
+The Residence Permit – Family Reunification (“Aufenthaltsbewilligung Familiengemeinschaft") can be issued to third-country nationals who are wives/husbands, civil partners or unmarried minor children of individuals who possess the following residence permits: Residence Permit – Researcher Mobility, Residence Permit –ICT, Residence Permit – Mobile ICT, Residence Permit – Special Cases of Gainful Employment and the Residence Permit – Student.

 In contrast to the temporary immigration of people with residence permits, people with temporary employment can only stay in Austria for up to three months (Visa C - “Visum C”) or for up to six months (Visa D - “Visum D”).